Brucella canis: Morphology

 Brucella are non-motile meaning that they cannot move themselves and they must have assistance.
 This is because B. canis does not have flagella.
 Brucella are also non-encapsulated, non-spore forming bacteria that replicate in the ER of their host cells.
-They are Gram-negative and have a coccobacilli (short rod) shape.
+Cells typically measure ~0.5-0.7 x 0.6-1.5 μm and occur slightly, in pairs, or short chains.They are Gram-negative and have a coccobacilli (short rod) shape.
 They have slightly rounded ends, with slightly outward curving sides.

-The bacteria form non-hemolytic, non-pigmented convex colonies on blood agar culture media.
+On blood or chocolate agar, colonies are small (~0.5-2 mm after 48-72 hours), convex, non-hemolytic and non-pigmented.
+Often B. canis colonies can present themselves as rough variants.
 The optimal growth temperature for B. canis is 37 °C, but growth is still possible within the range from 20 °C to 40 °C. Additionally, the pH range in which B. canis grows most effectively is from pH 6.6 - 7.4, making this organism neutrophilic in nature.

 Brucella have an unusual composition of fatty acids that make up their outer cell membrane.
 Myristic, palmitic, and stearic acids are all found in large quantities within the outer cell membrane.
 Cis-vaccenic and arachidonic acids are found in medium amounts, while C17 and C19 cyclopropane fatty acids are found in very limited amounts.
 Additionally, there are no hydroxy fatty acids present in Brucella outer cell membranes.
 This particular composition of fatty acids is believed to be the reason behind hydrophobic interactions that occur within the outer cell membrane and lead to greater cell stability.
+Importantly, B. canis is a "natural rough" Brucella.
+Its Lipopolysaccharide lacks the O-polysaccharide that is present in smooth strains; an envelope trait that influences colony phenotype and host interaction without implying a-virulence.

 B. canis is also unique from other Brucella species in that the lipids that make up its phospholipid portion are mainly cis-vaccenic cyclopropane with small amounts of lactobaccilic acid.
 This differs from other Brucella species, as they demonstrate the opposite composition, with lactobacillic acid making up the majority of the phospholipid fraction.
-Brucella is unusual in this composition because lactobacillic acid is typically within Gram-positive organisms but not common within Gram-negative organisms such as Brucella.
+Brucella is unusual in this composition because lactobacillic acid is typically within Gram-positive organisms but not common within Gram-negative organisms such as Brucella.These specific envelope features are discussed alongside the organisms hallmark intracellular cycle.
+After uptake, Brucella replicate within ER-derived Brucella containing vacuoles, a niche specific to replication and survival within B. canis.